Uckfield College

 Uckfield College (formerly Uckfield Community Technology College) is a community college situated in Uckfield, UK.
-It has approximately 1,720 students, including 370 in the sixth form college.
+It has approximately 1,614 students, including 312 in the sixth form college, according to their most recent Ofsted report.
 As of September 2023, Sara Marshallsay is the Principal.

 Inspections by Ofsted

 The college's most recent full inspection by Ofsted was in 2024, with a judgement of Outstanding in every area.

 School activities

 The college runs a number of educational and cultural events, including an annual Model United Nations known as "MUNGA" (Model United Nations General Assembly), international group trips, and local student drama and music performances.

 Logo

 The college's current logo (introduced in 2018 as part of a rebrand) depicts a shield with a Martlet along with the school's name and colours.

 Previous headteachers

-Past Headteachers are: Harold Pearmain 1953 to 1974, Malcolm Elliman 1974 to 1977, David Rebbitt 1977 to 1999, Craig Pamphilon 1999 to 2008, Hugh Hennebry 2008 to 2023 and Sara Marshallsay from 2023-present.
+Past Headteachers are: Harold Pearmain 1953 to 1974, Malcolm Elliman 1974 to 1977, David Rebbitt 1977 to 1999, Craig Pamphilon 1999 to 2008, Hugh Hennebry 2008 to 2023 and Sara Marshallsay from 2023–present.